 Note that the name Hofdi is also used about a house with historical significance in Iceland.
 It is located in Reykjavik, built in 1909.
 It is the famous place where the 1986 summit of presidents Ronald Reagan and Mikhail Gorbatsjov took place, marking the end of the Cold War

-Planning Tips - Park Hofdi Iceland
+Planning Tips and Map - Park Hofdi Iceland

-How to get to the park of Hofdi Iceland
+How to get to Hofdi

 - There is a small parking near the entrance.
 It might look closed but the gate can actually be opened.
 I was there at 8am.